uport-project/uport-transports/README.md

 ```shell
 npm install uport-transports
 ```
 Import specific modules.
-You will primarily use tranport.
+You will primarily use transport.
 Message and crypto include utility functions for handling, parsing, encrypting, and decrypting messages for transports.

 ```javascript
 import { transport, message, crypto } from 'uport-transports'